joeyclemens/CSV-Comparison/README.md

 The code then loops through each row in the sample CSV file and compares it to each row in the solution CSV file.
 If a matching row is found, the code writes it to the new CSV file.
 If a non-matching row is found, the code writes it to the new CSV file with an empty value for the solution room ID.

-Finally, the code loops through each row in the solution CSV file and checks if it has already been matched.
+Finally, the code loops through each row in the second CSV file and checks if it has already been matched.
 If it has not been matched, the code writes it to the new CSV file with an empty value for the sample room ID.

 The code ends by printing a message indicating that the new file has been created.